Pyprohly/reddit-api-doc-notes/docs/api-reference/flair.rst

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "flair_type","string","Either `USER_FLAIR` or `LINK_FLAIR`.
 Defaults `USER_FLAIR` if not specified or some other value is used."

 |

 .. csv-table:: HTTP Errors
-   :header: "Status Code","Description"
+   :header: "Status Code","Description","Example"
-   :escape: \

-   "403","The current user does not have flair mod permission in the subreddit."
+   "403","The current user does not have flair mod permission in the subreddit."," ``{""message"": ""Forbidden"", ""error"": 403}``
+   "

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_clearflairtemplates